 Friday, Feb 15, 6 – 9 PM, Performance 7:30 PM

 To close this exhibition, we will engage in a celebratory performance ritual which seeks to honor and incite the LGBTQIA+ community’s radical ferocity and indomitable resilience.
 Performances by Vanessa Rochelle Lewis and Jadelynn Stahl will be anchored by projections designed by artist Azin Seraj.
 Queer and trans resistance and liberation will be uplifted as we close this restorative space with intentions to carry our visions forward.
 Allies are invited to attend and participate.

-ASL Interpretation will be available for the closing performance.
 Small snacks will be provided.

 These will be a low-scent spaces.
 Please refrain from wearing artificial scents.
 Pro Arts is wheelchair accessible.